Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Normalisation and data cleaning

-AI automatically identifies incorrect units, non-standard formats, impossible values, temporal inconsistencies, duplicate data, and metrics that do not match historical patterns.
+AI automatically identifies incorrect units, non-standard formats or impossible values, and detects temporal inconsistencies, duplicate data and metrics that do not fit historical patterns.

 Imputation of missing data with controlled accuracy

-When suppliers fail to provide the required information, something that happens in more than 60% of cases, AI can generate estimated values based on:
+When suppliers do not provide the required information, something that happens very often, AI can generate estimated values based on:

-• changes in transport mode or energy efficiency
+• changes in transport or in energy efficiency.

-This process, when properly documented, is accepted by auditors as long as the methodology is explicit and traceability is provided.
+This process, when properly documented, is accepted by auditors provided the methodology is specified and traceability is offered.

 Automatic verification and full traceability

-Each data point is linked to the original document, supplier, Scope 3 category, algorithm used, and generation date, eliminating the risk of methodological greenwashing and strengthening the credibility of the climate report.
+Each data point is linked to the original document, the supplier, the Scope 3 category, the method used and the generation date.
+This reduces the risk of methodological greenwashing and strengthens the credibility of the climate report.

-To learn how to communicate these results credibly, you can read our article on how to communicate your decarbonisation strategy while avoiding greenwashing.
+To learn how to communicate these results credibly, read our article on how to communicate your decarbonisation strategy while avoiding greenwashing.

 Which Scope 3 categories benefit most from AI?

-Although all categories improve, three in particular concentrate most of the impact:
+Although all categories improve, three concentrate the greatest impact:

 Purchased goods and services (Category 1)

-This is the most complex category and the one with the greatest weight in the inventory.
-AI allows companies to break down impact by material, composition, and geographic origin.
-A trained model analyses consumption and emission patterns for each product type and can calculate the impact of thousands of SKUs with a level of accuracy impossible to achieve manually.
+This tends to be the most complex category and the one that weighs most in the inventory.
+AI makes it possible to break down impact by material, composition and geographic origin and to analyse consumption and emission patterns, calculating the impact of a large number of references with a level of detail that is hard to reach manually.

-If you want to explore sector methodology in depth, we recommend reading our article: Implementing the GLEC Framework in Logistics: Emission Calculation and Fleet Optimisation.
+If you want to go deeper into the sector methodology, we recommend reading how to implement the GLEC Framework in logistics.

 Use of sold products (Category 11)

-In sectors such as home appliances, HVAC, or mobility, AI can estimate energy consumption based on real usage profiles, climate data, hourly patterns, and efficiency curves, increasing the precision of the calculation and enabling improvement scenarios.
+In sectors such as home appliances, HVAC or mobility, AI can estimate energy consumption from real usage profiles, climate data and efficiency curves, improving the accuracy of the calculation and making it possible to generate improvement scenarios.

-Strategic questions companies must ask before applying AI to Scope 3
+What strategic questions should a company ask before applying AI to Scope 3?

-Implementation is not just about adding technology, it requires a rigorous strategy.
-These are the key strategic questions an organisation should ask before applying AI to Scope 3 calculation:
+Implementation is not just about adding technology, but about defining a rigorous strategy.
+These are the key questions:

-Which AI models provide the greatest value in Scope 3 calculation?
+Which AI models add the most value in Scope 3 calculation?

-Choosing the right AI model largely determines the quality and accuracy of Scope 3 calculations.
-Not all algorithms serve the same function: some optimise data extraction, others improve imputation of missing information, and others guarantee verification and methodological coherence.
+Choosing the right model shapes the quality and accuracy of the calculation.
+Not all algorithms perform the same function: some optimise data extraction, others the imputation of missing information, and others verification and methodological coherence, all aligned with the GHG Protocol.
+There are four essential types:

 How to implement AI in Scope 3 calculation step by step